davidericjohn/erudition/README.md

 # Usage

 You may use any REST client available to test this application.
 In my case, I use Postman.
-Follow the link below for more details. https://www.getpostman.com/
+Check on the following link for more details. https://www.getpostman.com/

 To start, open your command line to execute the following commands: